Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pixabay

-Phenol is a compound that is absorbed rapidly through ingestion or contact with the skin and is then metabolized by the liver.
-Cats lack an enzyme called glucuronyl transferase, which is needed to break down the phenol.
-Because of this, exposure to anything containing phenol can cause damage to the liver, liver failure, and even death.
+Pine tree and other essential oil compounds are absorbed rapidly through ingestion or contact with the skin and are then metabolized by the liver.
+Cats lack an enzyme called glucuronyl transferase, which is needed to break down many of these phenolic and other compounds.
+Because of this, exposure to anything containing essential oils in large enough or concentrated amounts can cause damage to the liver.

 sick cat cuddled in blanket